-As someone who lives and works in the mountains I snowboard a lot!
+As someone who lives and works in the mountains, I snowboard a lot!
 And for the most part, I’ve been lucky with my equipment, only having to replace my boots and board when they reach the end of their natural life.
 I ride a lot!
 And normally, a board will last the whole season before I start thinking about getting a new one.

 I normally ride a few times a week over the 5 month winter season takes a toll on your equipment.
 When April comes around I can normally start to feel my board is getting a little tired.
 Speaking to my friends that also ride a lot they seem to agree that after about 3 ½ months of full-on riding it is time to start looking for a new board.

 How to know when to replace a snowboard?

 It can be difficult to know when your snowboard needs replacing because it all depends on how you use and care for the board.
 If you are an occasional rider, then a cheap snowboard will last longer than if you were an expert who rides every day.

 Also, a more aggressive/heavier rider will start to notice their board feeling a little tired sooner than a beginner/lighter rider.
 Here are some things that might indicate that your board is coming towards the end of its life: